OR

 As we boarded our busses for the Marksburg

-Castle Tour, we noticed the Cable cars skimming above us to cross the river and up to an
+Castle Tour, we noticed the Cable cars

 optional tour of the Ehrenbreitstein Fortress, A UNESCO World Heritage site built as the